circus-acts/circuit-js/docs/notes.md

 2. Signal values can be

-# Blog
-Like many Javascript developers today, and thanks to the efforts of others, I've become more and more aware of a functional approach to problem solving in the front end application domain.

 ## Monadic vs applicative behaviour
 In FP, the monadic style of programming leads to Circuit supports these two stalwart FP patterns - through behaviour if not